 Kids Craft Room – Make a Bird’s Nest STEAM Project

-Using items from nature and some art supplies, this STEAM challenge encourages kids to construct their own birds nest – complete with crafty little birds.
+Using items from nature and art supplies, this STEAM challenge encourages kids to construct their own bird’s nest – complete with crafty little birds.

 Pink Stripey Socks – Crystal Flowers

-This is another fun science project for kids where they start with a hypothesis and monitor the jar of flowers over time to see how it changes and what that change is.
+This fun science project for kids starts with a hypothesis and monitors the jar of flowers over time to see how it changes and what that change is.